AI coding for beginnersBeginner roadmap

 AI can make coding more approachable because it can explain, generate and debug code beside you.
-Beginners still need a workflow, especially when the answer looks confident but the project does not run.
+Beginners still need a workflow, especially when the answer looks confident but the project does not run or the change lands in the wrong place.

 AI helps most when the next step is small.